What Tile Is Best To Pair With A Subway Tile?

 Modern

-Embrace the boldness of modern design by playing with contrasting elements.
-Consider pairing white subway tiles with dark grout for a graphic statement.
-Experiment with textured subway tiles paired with smooth, geometric patterned tiles for added visual interest.
-Don't shy away from contrasting colors – black subway tiles with a pop of color in the paired tile can create a stunning and dramatic focal point.
+Explore the bold and dynamic side of modern design by experimenting with contrasting elements.
+For instance, pairing white subway tiles with dark grout creates a striking, graphic statement that instantly stands out.
+You can also experiment with textured subway tiles alongside smooth, geometric-patterned tiles, adding depth and visual intrigue.
+To push the boundaries further, consider contrasting colors—black subway tiles combined with a vibrant accent tile can create a truly dramatic focal point.

 Transitional

-This style bridges the gap between classic and modern aesthetics.
-Combine elements of both to create a timeless and sophisticated look.
-Pair classic white subway tiles with larger format tiles in neutral tones for a sense of spaciousness.
-Opt for textured subway tiles with smooth, wood-look tiles on an accent wall for a touch of warmth and modern flair.
+Transitional design effortlessly bridges the gap between classic and modern aesthetics, combining elements of both styles to create a look that is both timeless and sophisticated.
+For example, you may pair classic white subway tiles with larger format tiles in neutral tones to evoke a sense of spaciousness and balance.
+For added warmth and modern flair, you may also consider textured subway tiles paired with smooth, wood-look tiles on an accent wall, blending elegance with natural charm.

 Color Harmony